grandeljay/discord-availability/README.md

 Once a user is in the system, the bot will automatically assume the user is available unless he specifies otherwise.

+Furthermore, the bot will attempt to detect the availability of users based on their messages (outside of the slash commands).
+This applies to all users who have used the `/available` or `/unavailable` command at least once.

 ## Notes

 If you are a bro who is hosting this for a bro, you da real MVP.